 Experts often start with aquatic herbicides to quickly reduce invasive growth that is choking out native vegetation.
 While essential for initial control, they should not be viewed as a long-term solution.

-Because wetlands are delicate ecosystems, these applications are:
+Because wetlands and uplands are delicate ecosystems, these applications are:

 - Designed to disrupt specific growth mechanisms in many invasive plants while minimizing the impact on non-target species.